BioData-PT/docker-galaxy-compose/README.md

-# docker-galaxy-basic
+# docker-galaxy-compose
-A basic galaxy container for docker-compose setups.
-Includes a conda installation.
+A galaxy container optimised for docker compose or docker stack setups.